Interview Question: "What Are Your Salary Expectations?"

-“My baseline salary requirement is $94,500.
-I feel that the value and expertise I can bring to this role supports my compensation expectations.
+Example 2: “My baseline salary requirement is $94,500.
+I feel that the value and expertise I can bring to this role support my compensation expectations.
 Is this in line with your thoughts?”

-“Let me start by reiterating how grateful I am for the benefits this job offers such as generous paid time off and health benefits.
+Example 3: “Let me start by reiterating how grateful I am for the benefits this job offers, such as generous paid time off and health benefits.
 That being said, I am expecting my salary for this position to fall between $45,000 and $50,000 annually.
 My rich background in client services specific to this industry can play a role in strengthening the organisation.”

 Tips to determine and communicate salary expectations

 Sharing salary information with an interviewer can feel uncomfortable, especially if you’re not accustomed to being asked this question and are discussing your ideal compensation for the first time.
 To help the conversation go smoothly and make sure you get a fair salary, here are a few additional pointers:

 Once you know the average salary range for a position, consider padding your expectations.
 In most cases, employers are going to start you off at the lower end of the amount you provide.
 By aiming higher, you can make sure that, even if they offer the lowest number, you’ll still be making your target number.
 For example, if you want to make $45,000, don’t say you’re looking for a salary between $40,000 and $50,000.
 Instead, give a range of $45,000 to $50,000.

 Some employers are interested in your answer as well as your delivery.
 If you’re confident and self-assured, it will show you know your worth and, while you might be open to negotiation, you’re not going to accept less than you know you deserve.
 Don’t sell yourself short in an attempt to move forward or you could end up making too little.